sibrash4/dongo/content/about/index.md

 {{< figure src="https://d11lwvehb4d05u.cloudfront.net/Golden hour suspension bridge.jpeg" >}}

 ## About Me
 Hello!
-I'm Shaukat Ibrahim, currently an Investment Banking Analyst Intern with a deep interest in finance and banking.
+I'm Shaukat Ibrahim, currently an Investment Banking Analyst with a deep interest in finance and banking.
 My career is complemented by my enthusiasm for networking and mentoring, where I enjoy building valuable connections.

 Originally from Bangalore, India, I grew up in a dynamic environment where technology, business, and culture intersected.
 This background shaped my understanding of business operations and fueled my aspiration to one day run my own company.

 In my downtime, I relish exploring the outdoors, engaging in activities like hiking and camping, and absolutely love coffee.

 Professionally, I'm excited about progressing in investment banking, particularly in restructuring and M&A advisory.
-I am driven by the prospect of fostering company growth and the dream of starting my own business in the future
+I am driven by the prospect of fostering company growth and the dream of starting my own business in the future.

+This website is a fun way to document my thoughts and experiences on random things related to career, finance, and life of a 20 something.
+I hope you enjoy reading it as much as I enjoy writing it!

 ### Education